Chicken Pulao Recipe

 Fluffy, chicken soup flavored basmati rice and tender, succulent chicken pieces are the stars of the show in this pulao.

-I always use bone-in chicken because the flavor is much richer than using boneless chicken.
+I always use bone-in chicken because the flavor is richer than using boneless chicken.
 I serve this with raita and nothing else.
-The cold yoghurt, spice of green chili, crunch of chopped onion and freshness of mint doused over steaming hot pulao is all you need to feel wonderfully, deliciously satisfied.
+The cold yogurt with green chili, onion and mint doused over steaming hot pulao is all you need to feel wonderfully satisfied.

 This is a great weekend meal for when you don't want to spend too much time in the kitchen cooking and cleaning but you still want a comforting meal.